Editor’s Note: Thanks to ZonGuru’s Eugene Cheng for this guest post on how to optimize your Amazon listing.

 Include up to three features depending on the character limit.

-The product title puts your product in front of potential customers, while your main image gets them to click to your listing.
+The product title puts your product in front of potential customers.
+The main product image gets them to click on your listing.

 Amazon is particularly strict when it comes to your main image.
 Always follow Amazon’s image requirements to avoid your account being suspended.
 Be sure your image is at least 1,000 pixels wide or tall so that it is zoomable for customers.

 Bullet points are key features of your product.
-Keep each point concise for better readability.
-Remember to incorporate keywords that weren’t used in your product title for better SEO.
+Keep each point concise, personable, and informative.
+Remember to incorporate keywords that you didn’t already use in your product title here, too.

-If you are not approved to use A+ content, make sure to use HTML so your description is formatted correctly and doesn’t look unreadable like the example below:
+If you are not approved to use this enhanced brand content, make sure to use HTML so your description is formatted correctly and doesn’t look unreadable.